CPSC481FitFusion/FitFusion/README.md

 # FitFusion (Fitness Tracking App)

 FitFusion is a comprehensive fitness tracking application designed for users of all fitness levels.
-It offers features to track workouts, body composition, set goals, and receive reminders, all within an intuitive user interface.
+It offers features to track workouts, body composition, set goals, and receive alerts/notifications, all within an intuitive user interface.
 This README provides a detailed walkthrough of the app's functionalities, ensuring users can fully leverage FitFusion's capabilities.

 # Members:
 - Nicole Papuc, nicole.papuc@ucalgary.ca